From Piggy Bank to Portfolio: 5 Ways to Invest for Your Child

 And here's the truth: investing early for your kids is one of the most powerful ways to make that dream a reality.

-But before opening an account, there’s one principle to remember: You can’t water seeds for tomorrow if you don’t have enough to drink today.
+But before you invest for them, there’s one principle to remember: You can’t water seeds for tomorrow if you don’t have enough to drink today.

 So how do you know if you’re truly ready?
 At 1 Million Seeds, we use this simple 4-part framework to help families answer that question with clarity and confidence.